U.S. House of Representatives

 Despite more than 40 arrests, physical attacks and serious injuries, Lewis remained a devoted advocate of the philosophy of nonviolence.
 After leaving SNCC in 1966, he continued his commitment to the civil rights movement as Associate Director of the Field Foundation and his participation in the Southern Regional Council’s voter registration programs.
 Lewis went on to become the Director of the Voter Education Project (VEP).
 Under his leadership, the VEP transformed the nation’s political climate by adding nearly four million minorities to the voter rolls.

-Lewis holds a B.A. in Religion and Philosophy from Fisk University, and he is a graduate of the American Baptist Theological Seminary, both in Nashville, Tennessee.
-He is the author of Across That Bridge: Life Lessons and a Vision for Change (Hyperion, 2012), and his biography is entitled Walking With The Wind: A Memoir of the Movement (Simon & Schuster, 1998).
+Lewis held a BA in Religion and Philosophy from Fisk University and was a graduate of the American Baptist Theological Seminary, both in Nashville, Tennessee.
+He authored Across That Bridge: Life Lessons and a Vision for Change (Hyperion, 2012), and his biography is entitled Walking With The Wind: A Memoir of the Movement (Simon & Schuster, 1998).

 Lewis’s videos are used in these Choices Program curriculum units:

 Freedom Now: The Civil Rights Movement in Mississippi